First Year Students FAQ

 What is the GWAR and do I have to take it?

 • Students must pass the California State University Graduate Written Assessment Requirement (GWAR) in order to graduate.
-All students must complete the GWAR requirement by successfully completing a Writing Intensive Course (WIC), during or after their Junior year.
-For more information, go to the Learning and Academic Resource Center website.
+All students must complete the GWAR requirement by successfully completing a Writing Intensive Course (WIC) or Writing Enriched Course (WEC), during or after their Junior year.
+For more information, go to the Learning and Academic Resource Center website

 Need help?